 The Company maintains a 100% interest in the CSI diamond project, Nunavut.
-The project was acquired by staking during the year ended April 30, 2021 and is located immediately to the west of diamondiferous Muskox and Jericho kimberlites.
+The project was acquired by staking during the winter of 2021 and is located immediately to the west of diamondiferous Muskox and Jericho kimberlites.
 The 4,540 ha property covers an area that could host a bedrock kimberlite source for regionally anomalous kimberlite indicator mineral samples reported by earlier workers.
-Subsequent to the year ended April 30, 2021 the Company completed a small till sampling program intended to test new interpretations of the surficial geology in the project area.
-A total of 30 samples were collected and are presently being processed.
+During the period ended July 31, 2021 the Company completed a small till sampling program intended to test new interpretations of the surficial geology in the project area.
+A total of 30 samples were collected and preliminary results, received subsequent to the three months ended July 31, indicated a number of samples with anomalous numbers of kimberlite indicator minerals.
+Electron microprobe analyses are underway prior to final characterization of the minerals.